What if my utility bills are in my former boyfriend's or husband's name?

 If everyone in your house is 65 or older, you should be able to keep the company from shutting off your services even if you are not low-income.

-If any of these situations apply to you, the gas or electric company is not allowed to end your service.
+If any of these situations apply to you, the gas or electric company is not allowed to turn off your service.
 In most cases the company will have to turn your service back on if they have already shut it off.

 The company may ask you to get a letter from a doctor saying that there is a seriously ill person in the house, or a letter from a social worker, clergyman, or doctor stating that there is a baby under a year old in the house.
 The utility company should give you some time to get the letter.
 In cases of serious illness, your doctor can call the company.
 The phone call should protect your account for at least 7 days while your doctor writes a letter.

-If you fit into one of the “protected situations” (serious illness, child under one, etc. and you have a low-income) you should be able to keep your electricity and gas on for as long as you need to, even if you cannot pay your bills.
+If you fit into one of the “protected situations” you should be able to keep your electricity and gas on for as long as you need it, even if you cannot pay your bills.
 You may need to send a new letter every few months.

 You can also call your local legal services office for help.

-Can oil and propane companies refuse to deliver if I can't pay for oil?
+Can oil and propane companies refuse to deliver if I can not pay for oil?

 Yes.
 The legal protections against gas and electric shut-offs do not apply to oil and propane companies.